DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   The legacy actions should be removed once ``MODIFY_FIELD`` alternative is implemented in drivers.

+* fib: A new flag field will be introduced in ``rte_fib_conf`` structure in DPDK 24.11.
+This field will be used to pass extra configuration settings.

 * cryptodev: The function ``rte_cryptodev_cb_fn`` will be updated to have another parameter ``qp_id`` to return the queue pair ID which got error interrupt to the application,